Friend of the Court

 The federal criterion for credit bureau referral is two months of support arrears or $1,000 in arrears-only cases.
 Qualifying cases are selected and sent a letter informing the obligor of the intent to report.
 Once the system reports late payment information to a credit bureau agency it will continue monthly reporting until the debt is paid in full.
 Once the arrearage balance is zero, the agency is automatically notified that they are to remove the member from further reporting.

 Payers who have arrears greater than two months may be selected to have their occupational, recreational or driver's licenses suspended.
-A Payer can avoid a license suspension by showing that arrearage is less than two months, or by entering into an agreement acceptable to the court for the payment of the past due support.
+A Payer can avoid a license suspension by showing the arrearage is less than two months of support, or by entering into an agreement acceptable to the court for the payment of the past due support.

 If a support arrearage has accrued and there is reason to believe that the payer transferred title or ownership of real or personal property for less than the property was worth the FOC may seek to have the transfer of ownership set aside.